-At this point, the ASCII BASIC Module should be RESET.
-After installing the ASCII BASIC Module turn the power to the PLC rack on.
+At this point, the ASCII BASIC Module RESETs.
+After installing the ASCII BASIC Module, turn the power to the OCS/RCS rack on.
 This causes the module to reset.

-Following the RESET, the ASCII BASIC module performs its reset sequence and then enter its "baud rate detection" mode.
+Following the RESET (after the OK light located on the OCS/RCS turns on), the ASCII BASIC module performs its reset sequence and then enters its baud rate detection mode.
 The FIRST character received by the module must be a SPACE character in order for the module to properly calculate the baud rate and initiate communication.
-When the SPACE bar is pressed on the host computer's keyboard, the module responds with the following signon\status message;
+When the SPACE bar is pressed on the host computer's keyboard, the module responds with the following sign on\status message: